fbpx

 Naturally, I feel concerned about other people’s problems.
 The ideal for me would be to see a world without suffering where everyone is happy.
 Being in a position where I am able to help vulnerable people.
 For me, it’s doing what I am born to do.

-Anise Philips
+Anise Philius

 Haiti Staff_Anise